 15. Change a flower’s color with transpiration

-Science Sparks brings us this classically fun springtime activity: placing white carnations in colored water.
+Science Sparks brings us this classically fun springtime activity: Placing white carnations in colored water.
 Once you dye the water, cut the stems a bit and place them in the water, you should start seeing results within a few hours!
-This is the perfect time for a short science lesson about how the water travels up the stem to the flower petals.
+This is the perfect time for a short science lesson about how the water is absorbed and travels up the stem to the flower petals.

 16. Frozen chalk paint

 Crush up some chalk and sprinkle it into an ice cube tray.
-PBS Parents recommends using different colors in each compartment or layering for a multicolored effect.
-Freeze them in the freezer, and then take them outside to play with on a warm day.
+PBS Parents® recommends using different colors in each compartment or layering for a multicolored effect.
+Freeze them and then take them outside to play with on a warm day.
 The ice cubes will melt in your preschooler’s hand and leave a lovely chalky color on the paper or ground.

 Spring is a magical season that holds so much excitement for little ones.
 Take advantage of this small window of time by trying out these springtime activities for preschoolers.

-Depending on where you live, these months can still be a bit chilly and the precipitation can be unpredictable.
-As spring rolls into summer and the outdoors become more welcoming, check out “10 Engaging Outdoor Learning Activities for Kids” for more ideas for season-based learning.
+Depending on where you live, these months can still be a bit chilly, and the precipitation can be unpredictable.
+As spring rolls into summer and the outdoors may become more welcoming, check out “10 Engaging Outdoor Learning Activities for Kids” for more ideas for season-based learning.